adobe/athena/README.md

 ```

-By default, Atena will run only functional tests with the following command;
+By default, Athena will run only functional tests with the following command;

 ```
-node atena.js
+node athena.js
 ```

 The `--functional` flag can be used when you would like to run both **functional** and **performance** tests as well:

 ```
-node atena.js --performance --functional
+node athena.js --performance --functional
 ```

 ## Config Properties